scarpazza/home-assistant-konnected-tutorial/README.md

 I list the automations in order of importance, with the names that I suggest:

-* Intrusion: Response - Siren.
+* Intrusion: Response - Siren
-   * the trigger is based on the State of `alarm_control_panel.home_alarm, specifically if it changes to `triggered`.
+   * the Trigger is based on the State of `alarm_control_panel.home_alarm` changing to `triggered`
-   * Leave Conditions empty.
+   * leave Conditions empty
-   * Add two actions:
+   * add two Actions:
-     * add an action of type "Call Service" specifying service `notify.notify` with the following Service Data: `title: Intrusion in progress! message: 'Alarm triggered at {{ states(''sensor.date_time'') }}'` or a message of your preference.
+     * add an action of type "Call Service" for service `notify.notify` with the following Service Data: `title: Intrusion in progress! message: 'Alarm triggered at {{ states(''sensor.date_time'') }}'`.
+Customize the message per your preferences
-     * add an action of type Device, for device "Konnected Alarm Panel Pro" (or whatever name you chose for the integration), and Action "Turn on Siren" (assuming that you named "Siren" the output terminal connected to your siren).
+     * add an action of type "Device" for device "Konnected Alarm Panel Pro" (or the name you chose) and Action "Turn on Siren" (assuming that you named "Siren" the output terminal connected to your siren)
-   * if you have smart lighting controlled by Home Assistant, consider adding here actions to turn on the lights inside and outside the house as appropriate.
+   * if you have smart lighting controlled by Home Assistant, consider adding here actions to turn on those indoor/outdoor lights you'd want on if a burglary was in progress.

-* Intrusion: Response - Buzzer.
+* Intrusion: Response - Buzzer
   * consider making a duplicate of the previous action, from which you will replace the siren with the buzzer.
 The rationale is to create a rule that is identical to the full trigger response, but does not use the siren.
   * You'll use this automation to test that the alarm is triggering during those hours in which you can't operate a siren.
   * For the purpose of those tests and ONLY during those tests, you will leave this automation enabled, and the previous one disabled.

 * Intrusion: Trigger list - Armed Away
   * in this rule, you add Three triggers:
-    * if the State of `group.door_sensors` changes to on, or
+    * if the State of `group.door_sensors` changes to `on`, or
-    * if the State of `group.window_sensors` changes to on, or
+    * if the State of `group.window_sensors` changes to `on`, or
-    * if the State of `group.motion_sensors` changes to on;
+    * if the State of `group.motion_sensors` changes to `on`;
   * under Conditions, select that State of `alarm_control_panel.home_alarm` is `armed_away`;
   * under Actions
+    * add an action of type "Call Service", specifying service `alarm_control_panel.alarm_trigger` for entity `alarm_control_panel.home_alarm`
+      * leave Service Data empty;
-  * add an action of type "Call Service", specifying service alarm_control_panel.alarm_trigger for entity alarm_control_panel.home_alarm (leave Service Data empty); then add a second action of type "Call Service" specifying service notify.notify with Service Data `message: Intrusion Alarm is triggering now` or a message of your preference.
+    * add an action of type "Call Service" specifying service `notify.notify` with Service Data `message: Intrusion Alarm is triggering now` or a message of your choice;
-  * Pay attention that this rule only causes the alarm panel state machine to go from `armed` to `pending`.
-The actual response to a trigger is defined in another rule, below.
+  * pay attention to the fact that that this automation only causes the alarm state machine to transition from `armed` to `pending`.
+This automation defines no response.
+I leave that to a separate rule, below.

-* Intrusion: trigger list - Armed Home:
+* Intrusion: trigger list - Armed Home
-  * Create this rule by duplicating the previous one.
-Then, in this rule, you remove one of the triggers, specifically you remove the motion sensor group.
+  * Create this rule by duplicating the previous one
+  * in this rule, you will remove all triggers associated with indoor movement , specifically you remove the motion sensor group.
   * The rationale is that when you are home and arm the alarm (e.g., for the night), you still want the alarm to trigger if a door or window opens, but not if people move around inside the house.
   * Under Conditions, select that State of `alarm_control_panel.home_alarm` is `armed_home`;